VolanDeVovan/pastedev/README.md

 ## TODO

 - [ ] Body size limit
+- [ ] Save without waiting for EOF
 - [ ] Optimize frontend for large files (Slow render)
 - [ ] Github workflow (Deploy to registry)
 - [ ] Icon and preview for the site